Smart Bulb Life Cycle Cost Analysis – Purchase & Electricity

 That said, smart bulbs also end up costing around 46,7% more than a regular LED bulb, despite utilizing the same technology to produce light.

 The reason for this is quite simple.
 The reason why smart bulbs end up being less efficient than regular LED bulbs is simply due to smart bulbs having more functions and using standby power.
-Click here for an article on If Smart Bulbs are Energy Efficient.
+Click here for our article on If Smart Bulbs are Energy Efficient.

 It is also interesting to note that out of the 455kWh of energy smart bulb use around 15kWh of that is used as standby power, which means it accounted for roughly 3,2% of the bulbs’ total power usage.